How to help your Customers Pick the Right Size and Reduce Order Returns – Ecommerce Size Guide

 10) Add sizing information and suggestions in your product description copy

 Many retailers only look at product descriptions as a tool to communicate the look and feel of the apparel.
 Their copywriters do an excellent job of describing the product but they don’t pay attention to the fit and fall.
-They don’t realize that their job is not just to tell a good story and sell the product, but also to explain the size and fit using the right words and help the customer pick right size and fit.
+They don’t realize that their job is not just to tell a good story and sell the product, but also to explain the size and fit using the right words and help the customer pick right apparel size and fit.
+We provide the best fashion copywriting services.

 11) Talk about the shapes in descriptions